School Policies

 Location of plans and adrenaline autoinjectors

-A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the first aid room and office, together with the student’s adrenaline autoinjector.
-Adrenaline autoinjectors are labelled with the student’s name.
+A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the first aid room, together with the student’s adrenaline devices.
+Adrenaline devices must be labelled with the student’s name.

 Risk Minimisation Strategies

-To reduce the risk of a student suffering from an anaphylactic reaction at all sites of Western English Language School, we have put in place the following strategies:
+To reduce the risk of a student suffering from an anaphylactic reaction at Western English Language School, we have put in place the following strategies:

 • students are discouraged from sharing food